-Danske Bank acts as the main bank account provider.
-To mitigate counterparty risk, the issuer has replacement language in place, which is in line with our current counterparty criteria (see "Counterparty Risk Framework: Methodology And Assumptions," published on March 8, 2019).
+Danske Bank is the main bank account provider.
+To mitigate counterparty risk, the issuer has replacement language, which is in line with our counterparty criteria (see "Counterparty Risk Framework: Methodology And Assumptions," published on March 8, 2019).

-The cover pool assets would be ring-fenced if Realkredit Danmark were to become insolvent under the respective Danish legislative framework.
-SDRO covered bondholders have a primary secured claim against all assets in the cover pool.
+The cover pool assets would be ringfenced if Realkredit Danmark were to become insolvent under the respective Danish legislative framework.
+SDRO covered bondholders have a primary secured claim against all cover pool assets.

-Realkredit Danmark A/S Capital Center S Mortgage Covered Bond Program
+Realkredit Danmark A/S Capital Center S Mortgage Covered Bond Program Program structure

-Program Structure

-Copyright © 2021 by Standard & Poor's Financial Services LLC.
+Copyright © 2023 by Standard & Poor's Financial Services LLC.
 All rights reserved.